 - 60. If a requester is dissatisfied with a response the matter should be raised between the requester and Department/Committee directly.
 It should be established if there is a misunderstanding between the meaning of the request between the requester and States Department/Committee. - 61.
-Where an exception has been applied and the requester is dissatisfied that the information has been withheld the requester should make that complaint in writing to the Chief Officer of the Department or Principal Officer of the Committee concerned. - 62.
-If the requester is dissatisfied the matter may be referred to the Department board or Committee concerned.
-Where appropriate the Department or Committee may refer the matter to the Policy Council for consideration.
-This is not an appeal process; it is a process of referral to the Policy Council for advice or political guidance. - 63.
-Officials from the Policy Council are available to give advice on handling complaints.
+Where an exception has been applied and the requester is dissatisfied that the information has been withheld the requester should make that complaint in writing to the Chief Secretary or Principal Officer of the Committee concerned. - 62.
+If the requester is dissatisfied the matter may be referred to the Committee concerned.
+Where appropriate the Committee may refer the matter to the Policy & Resources Committee for consideration.
+This is not an appeal process; it is a process of referral to the Policy & Resources Committee for advice or political guidance. - 63.
+Officials from the Policy & Resources Committee are available to give advice on handling complaints.